dogrdon/dogrdon.github.io/_posts/2014-03-30-database-novel.md

 </ul>
 </blockquote>

-As I read this book, I am reminded how modular it is.
+As I read this book, I notice how modular it is.
 It is the story of an apartment building in Paris on one day, June 23, 1975.
 Each chapter explores a single apartment or part of the building, taking in the history of its owners and their relation, somehow, to the main character, Bartlebooth, a wealthy englishman who contrives a scheme for puzzle making that sends him around the world.
-As an object oriented work of literature, I am not surprised that eminent computer scientist Donald Knuth as [regarded](http://www-cs-faculty.stanford.edu/~uno/retd.html "Link to Donald Knuth's Retirement page") this book as "perhaps the greatest 20th century novel".
+As an object-oriented work of literature, I am not surprised that eminent computer scientist Donald Knuth has [regarded](http://www-cs-faculty.stanford.edu/~uno/retd.html "Link to Donald Knuth's Retirement page") this book as "perhaps the greatest 20th century novel".

 If this were a book review (which it is not), I would note that throughtout these stories, I often find it hard to follow the "plot" as each chapter seems to fixate more on the details of objects and these objects are overwhelmingly the focus of attention, the glue that pulls together quick snaps of history and the interactions between residents and their predecessors: a list, a recipe, a painting, a sign on a door, a section of a catalog.
 In all of this clutter, I am routinely brought back to the images of the recently discovered [Paris apartment locked in time](http://www.telegraph.co.uk/news/worldnews/europe/france/8042281/Parisian-flat-containing-2.1-million-painting-lay-untouched-for-70-years.html "Link to story about paris apartment locked in time").
 But it is this interesting mosaic of objects and detailed descriptions of them that shores up its unique method of composition.